DanGrayson/libmidi44/README.md

 This might eventaully be a cross-platform MIDI library.

-For now, it is just a simple program named *midiread* that dumps raw MIDI packets from all MIDI sources on a Mac OS X system.
+For now, it is just a pair of simple programs that read or write MIDI packages on a Mac OS X system.
+It works, for example, with the Yamaha P-155 piano and the Yamaha UX16 USB-MIDI interface.